WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.6.3 Wood Selection

-Firewood is the cheapest, most widely available stock to use while learning 1 bowls.
+Firewood is the cheapest, most widely available stock to use while learning to turn bowls.
 Simply waste wood for a while practicing turning techniques.
-Develop skill each tool before attempting to make a finished piece.
-It is best to start with dry
+Develop skill with each tool before attempting to make a finished piece.
+It is best to start with dry wood

 9.6.4 Checks and Cracks

 - Green wood will check and crack.
 For best results, leave logs in as long as you can handle.
-As the material starts to dry, surface cracks will develop ends of the log.
-Cut off two to three inches and you should find good, so Also cut the log in half along the pith to avoid having it in the finished pie checks radiate from the pith.
+As the material starts to dry, surface cracks will develop at the ends of the log.
+Cut off two to three inches and you should find good wood.
+Also cut the log in half along the pith to avoid having it in the finished piece, as checks radiate from the pith.

 - As you turn bowls from green wood, make sure you maintain a consistent wall thickness throughout the piece.
-Leaving a piece thick in some areas and this others will cause the wood to dry unevenly and promote checks and cracks.
+Leaving a piece thick in some areas and thin in others will cause the wood to dry unevenly and promote checks and cracks.

 9.6.5 Distortion